 The answer is no.

 Thinning hair in women is treatable, and hair loss caused by menopause is reversible.
-The best approach for treatment is a trip to your dermatologist for the treatment options specifically suited for your needs.
+The best approach for treatment is to be educated on how to balance hormones during this time in life and find the treatment options specifically suited to your needs.

 Treatment Approaches Supporting Healthy Scalp of Women with Hair Loss After Menopause